Smooth profinite groups, I: geometrizing Kummer theory: Factorizing frobenius.

-In this section, and only in this section, we will encounter infinite dimensional $\mathbb{F}_p$-vector spaces, endowed with a naive action of $G$-- for instance, $(\F_p,G)$-algebras, which are of finite-type as $\F_p$-algebras.
+In this section, we will encounter infinite dimensional $\mathbb{F}_p$-vector spaces, endowed with a naive action of $G$-- for instance, $(\F_p,G)$-algebras, which are of finite-type as $\F_p$-algebras.
 We thus state the following definition. \begin{defi} \\ If $G$ is a profinite group, an $[\mathbb{F}_p,G]$-module is an $\F_p$-vector space, equipped with a naive $\F_p$-linear action of $G$. \end{defi}